The Wubbulous World of Dr. Seuss: Home video releases

 The series was never systematically issued to home video on either VHS or DVD.
 Some VHS tapes were distributed by Columbia TriStar Home Video in 1999.
 Current DVD releases contain three episodes per disc and are a mix of episodes from the first and second seasons.

 In 2015, the whole series was released on DVD from Shock Entertainment in Australia.

 Syndication

-Nickelodeon aired the series from October 13, 1996 to 1998, with reruns airing until February 6, 2000.
+Nickelodeon and Nick Jr. aired the series from October 13, 1996, to 1998, with reruns airing until February 6, 2000.

 Starz Kids & Family began carrying reruns of the series in 2018.

+As of July 2025, the series is featured on the Yippee TV streaming service.